rprospero/InstrumentScripts/doc/source/scans/tutorial.rst

   Some uses need more complicated measurements that just a simple scan over a single axis.
-These more complicated commands may need some initial coaching from the beamline scientist, but should be simple enough for the user to modify them without assistance.
+These more complicated commands may need some initial coaching from the beam-line scientist, but should be simple enough for the user to modify them without assistance.

   >>> th= scan(theta, start=0, stop=1, stride=0.3)